govau/content-guide/_punctuation-grammar/hyphens.md

 {% include guide_example.liquid
-  title = "not using hyphens to join adverb to noun" content= "
-Highly intelligent --- not highly-intelligent.
+  title = "not using hyphens to join adverb to noun" content= " highly intelligent --- not highly-intelligent
 "
 %}